PTC TOTALLY MISUNDERSTANDS MBE

 I came across this promo in an email.
 As a 3D CAD/CAM dealer and enthusiast I am always interest in the latest information on all 3D CAD systems.

 I consider MBE (Model Based Enterprise) and MBD (Model Based Definition) a Band-Aid on a failed PLM system.

 You many not know what it is.
 It really is a very expensive fraud basically played only on the very large companies.
 It is too expensive to be played on smaller companies.
-Most of us go happily on our way making associated information documents (drawings) from our 3D models.
-Taking the model in neutral format along with the drawing as a PDF and sending off to our suppliers.
+Most of us go happily on our way making AIDs (Associated Information Documents (drawings)) from our 3D models.
+Taking the model in native or neutral format along with the AID as a PDF and sending off to our suppliers.